Cram\'er-type moderate deviation of normal approximation for unbounded exchangeable pairs: Introduction

-Since introduced by \cite{St72B} in 1972, Stein's method has been widely used in recent years, and shows its importance and power for estimating the approximation errors of normal and nonnormal approximation.
-Moderate deviation results were also obtained by Stein's method in the literature.
-For instance, using Stein's method, \cite{Ra07C} considered the moderate deviation under certain local dependence structures.
+The proof of Cram\'er-type moderate deviation theorems for independent random variables is based on the conjugate method and the Fourier transform.
+However, when dealing with dependent random variables, it is more common to use Stein's method to estimate distributional approximation errors.
+Since introduced by \cite{St72B} in 1972, Stein's method has been deeply developed in recent years, and shows its importance and power in estimating the approximation errors of normal and nonnormal approximation.
+We refer to \cite{Ch11N0} and \cite{Ch14S} for more details.
+Recent years have seen a rapid development of applying Stein's method to prove moderate deviation results.
+For instance, using Stein's method, \cite{Ra07C} proved the moderate deviation under certain local dependence structures.
 In the context of Poisson approximation, \cite{Ba92P,Ch92S} and \cite{Ba95P} applied Stein's method to prove moderate deviation results for sums of independent indicators, whereas \cite{Ch13M0} studied sums of dependent indicators.
-Moreover, \cite{Ch13S} and \cite{Sh18C} obtained the general Cram\'er-type moderate deviation results of normal and nonnormal approximation for dependent random variables whose dependence structure is defined in terms of a Stein identity.
-For normal approximation, assume that there exists a constant $\delta>0$, a random function $\hat{K}(u) \geq 0$ and a random variable $\hat R$ such that for any absolutely continuous function $f$,
+Moreover, \cite{Ch13S}, \cite{Sh18C} and \cite{Fa19S} obtained the general Cram\'er-type moderate deviation results of normal and nonnormal approximation for dependent random variables whose dependence structure is defined in terms of a Stein identity under a boundedness assumption on $|\Delta|$.